biruichen/EMerge/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **IMPORTANT**
 If you propose any support for file imports, please include an example file for me to use.
-Without it all proposals will be closed on short notice.
+Without file to be included, feature requests will not be worked on.